INRIM/bitis/doc/btsformat.rst

 **Start time**

 The start time of the signal.
 Before this time, the signal is not defined.
-When it is none, the signal is considered empty or equivalent to none.
+When it is none, the signal is considered void.

 **Edges times**